 Should I deadhead my butterfly bush patio tree?

-While not necessary for repeat blooming, deadheading promotes more prolific flowering and helps maintain a tidy appearance.
+While not necessary for the health of the plant, deadheading promotes maximum flower production and helps maintain a tidy apperance.
 Deadhead by pinching or snipping spent flowers off the plant as needed.